 While people generally think of drownings occurring in large bodies of water, the fact is that it only takes a few inches of water to make a drowning possible.
 Individuals of any age are susceptible to swimming pool drowning but there are factors that increase the likelihood of death, including:

 It is not enough to simply have a fence, though.
 The fence must adequately prevent intruders or unintended persons from entering the pool area, meaning that the fence must be present on all sides and of an adequate height to keep others out.
-Things like an improperly maintained fence or gate in the fence can be negligence on the part of the pool owner and can lead to liability in the case of an accident.
+Things like an improperly maintained fence or a broken gate can be considered negligence on the part of the pool owner and can lead to liability in the case of an accident.

-- Medical Conditions – Certain medical conditions, including those that cause a person to pass out, lose consciousness, or have a seizure, can make drowning in a swimming pool more likely.
+Certain medical conditions, including those that cause a person to pass out, lose consciousness, or have a seizure, can make drowning in a swimming pool more likely.
 If a swimmer suffers from a medical condition that places her at a greater risk while in the water, there should be a heightened level of supervision present and available so that the swimmer can receive assistance if it becomes necessary.

-- Alcohol – While many drownings involving children are caused by a failure to properly supervise a child or a failure to have appropriate safety gear in place, a large number of drownings involving adults and teenagers involve alcohol.
+While many drownings involving children are caused by a failure to properly supervise a child or a failure to have appropriate safety gear in place, a large number of drownings involving adults and teenagers involve alcohol.
 Alcohol affects the central nervous system and slows reaction time, making it more likely that a swimmer will struggle in the water if she has been drinking.

 Water-related Injuries other than Drowning

-One of the most serious can be a traumatic brain injury (“TBI”) that is often caused by a lack of oxygen.
+One of the most serious is a traumatic brain injury (TBI) that is often caused by a lack of oxygen during a near-drowning incident.
 When a swimmer remains submerged in water, oxygen cannot flow to the brain and throughout the body as it needs to, causing a lack of oxygen in the brain which can lead to permanent damage.
 The symptoms of a TBI can be wide and varying but often include concentration problems, memory loss, learning disabilities, lack of cognitive function, and inability to care for oneself, causing a swimmer to incur medical and sometimes lifelong therapy costs.